 A WS Indicator Word in COMMA (0069) contains the disk block count of the program to indicate that a valid program is in Working Storage.
+(There are 16 disk blocks in a sector.)

 Upon completion of an assembly or compilation, the WS Indicator Word is set to the disk block count of the program left in Working Storage in Disk System format.
+If the user's program has put data in Working Storage, then the user must put the data disk block count into location 0069.
 DUP can then be called upon to store or dump this program.